-- To apply the safety and good laboratory practices in the development of scientific experiments across all the practical sessions. - To use the laboratory equipment and materials with precision and efficiency. - To conduct laboratory experiments with precision, accuracy and professionalism demonstrated through use and execution of basic laboratory techniques and proper registration of procedures in the lab journal. - To assess and conclude over experiment's results to outline coherent conclusions by writing scientific reports.
+- Identify laboratory equipment and materials that are commonly present in a laboratory. - Use the laboratory equipment and materials with precision and efficiency. - Apply the safety and good laboratory practices in the development of scientific experiments across all the practical sessions. - Conduct laboratory experiments with precision, accuracy and professionalism demonstrated through use and execution of basic laboratory techniques. - Assess and conclude over experiment's results to outline coherent conclusions.

 Research Methods 2: Lab Skills (a.k.a.
 Lab Skills 1) is a project course that focuses on conducting and reporting on scientific experiments.
-Students learn to use the lab in a safe manner and according to the Good Laboratory Practice (GLP) requirements, in order to answer their scientific research questions.
+Students learn to use the lab in a safe manner and according to the Good Laboratory Practice (GLP) and Safe Laboratory Practice (SLP), in order to answer their scientific research questions.
 You will become familiar with accurate measurement of volumes and weights, preparation of chemical solutions, use of basic laboratory techniques, keep your findings in a journal, and reporting your results.